neel216/SummerAccelerator/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the dependences for the project.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the dependencies for the project.

 ```bash
 pip install -r requirements.txt